PY44N/GithubWatch/README.md

 A small program for automatically deploying the newest commit of a program

+Created for use in my own home server

 Please make an issue if you find any problems and feel free to submit pull requests with any improvements you might have

 ## Usage